-Unlike virtually every rock and roll ensemble, this British Invasion band was fronted by a drummer, whose unique style of play created a sound that is as distinguishable today as it was more than 50 years ago.
-Mike Smith, the group’s lead singer, called by Bob Dylan, “the single greatest white male vocalist of the 1960s,” remained such a revered figure in musical circles that everyone from Joe Cocker to David Bowie viewed him as a revelation.
+Unlike virtually every rock and roll ensemble in history, this British Invasion band was fronted by a drummer, whose unique style of play created a sound that is as distinguishable today as it was more than half a century ago.
+The group’s lead singer, Mike Smith, called by Bob Dylan, “the single greatest white male vocalist of the 1960s,” remained such a revered figure in musical circles that everyone from Joe Cocker to David Bowie viewed him as a revelation.
 The group’s saxophone player, Denis Payton, R&B-rooted solos were so fetching that it convinced a young Bruce Springsteen to hire Clarence Clemons because he wanted his septet, the E Street Band, to sound like them.
-Renowned guitarist and producer, Miami Steve van Zandt, called their mid-1960’s singles… “the absolute best productions made during the mono era.”
-And Bruce Springsteen’s longtime drummer, Max Weinberg, declared, “When you attend an E Street concert today, there will be at least 20 to 25 songs featuring their characteristic tum-tum-rolls.”
+Renowned guitarist and producer, Miami Steve van Zandt, called the band’s mid-1960’s singles… “the absolute best productions made during the mono era.”
+And Bruce Springsteen’s longtime drummer, Max Weinberg, declared, “When you attend an E Street concert today, there will be at least 20 to 25 songs featuring Dave Clark’s familiar tum-tum-rolls.”

 In 1964 and much of ’65, this celebrated band from Tottenham, North London, brazenly managed to spot the Beatles single-for-single.
-Like every other group at the time, however, The Dave Clark Five ultimately couldn’t match the Lennon-McCartney juggernaut, especially when the Fab Four demonstrated an astounding ability to change their sound with virtually every record.
-Nevertheless, for those of us who loved pop music back then, the DC Five’s music was such that everytime one of their singles popped on one of our local AM radio stations, you quickly turned up their music to full volume.
+Like every other group at the time, however, the Dave Clark Five ultimately couldn’t match the Lennon-McCartney juggernaut, especially when the Fab Four demonstrated an astounding ability to change their sound with virtually every record.
+Nevertheless, for those of us who loved pop music back then, the DC Five’s music was such that everytime one of their singles popped on one of our local AM radio stations, you quickly cranked up their music to decibel 10.
 In the end, the band had 17 hits on the Billboard Top 40 and also appeared on the influential Ed Sullivan Show a record-breaking 18 times between 1964-68.

 I ended up purchasing The Dave Clark Five’s Greatest Hits in the fall of 1966 with some newfound money I had earned as a local paperboy.
 Recorded in crystalline mono by Epic Records – with the distinctive canary-yellow label – the record’s 10 songs seemed to literally jump right off the record-player like a Saturn Five rocket.
 For rock fans at the time, the DC Five’s uninhibited, gleeful singles chased away any stormclouds and gave us a reason to believe.
 “Their music reverberated, primarily because it was percussion-based, which was both original and distinctive,” remarked Bruce Springsteen in 2014.
 “For kids like me, their recordings were like instant adrenaline shots.”
 Thus, a greatest hits package of such treasures was a must for those who cherished their songs.

-The second tune on the album, 1964’s “Everybody Knows,” remains my second favorite Dave Clark Five number, a single so infectious that it should have its own zip code.
+The second tune on the album, 1964’s “Everybody Knows,” remains my second favorite Dave Clark Five number ever, a single so infectious that it should have its own zip code.
 From the unforeseen chord changes to the incredible instrumentation provided by saxophonist Denis Payton and lead guitarist Lenny Davidson, it is Dave Clark himself who drives the bus here with his propelling percussion work.
 The song is bridged together by the group’s version of Lennon-McCartney-Harrison-like harmonies, led by alpha dog vocalist, Mike Smith.
 When I showed this clip to my class one time, several kids were astonished that Dave’s drumset was positioned in the front – with the guitarists, keyboard player, and saxophonist behind him.
 In every way, the drummer was the leader of this band.

 “I Like it Like That,” the single that ends Side 1 of the record, turned out to be a faultless cover of the 1961 R&B hit by Chris Kenner.
 In less than two minutes, Mike Smith here provides an iconic vocal performance that many rock critics believe actually surpasses John Lennon on his more famous “Twist and Shout.”
 This isn’t just some persistent teenage bewailing as Lennon does so fervidly throughout his Beatles hit.
-In Mike Smith’s re-do of “I Like It Like That,” his vocals are nothing less than a manly plea for both temptation and lust.
-When Tom Petty introduced the song on his Sirius radio show a few years ago, he called Smith’s performance throughout the group’s cover version, “a genuine tour de force.”
-I agree.
+In Smith’s re-do of “I Like It Like That,” his vocals are a manly plea for both temptation and lust.
+When Tom Petty introduced the song on his Sirius radio show a few years ago, he called Mike Smith’s performance throughout the group’s cover version, “an absolute tour de force.”
+I couldn’t agree more.